- Allergic Living - http://allergicliving.com -

 • NFCA Free Webinar “Maintaining a Healthy Weight While Living Gluten-Free ” by dietitian Amy Jones, MS, RD, LD

-Shelley Case, RD, is an international celiac and gluten-free expert, a featured columnist in Allergic Living magazine and author of Gluten-Free Diet: A Comprehensive Resource Guide.
+Shelley Case, RD, is an international celiac nutrition expert, consulting dietitian and author of Gluten-Free Diet: A Comprehensive Resource Guide.
+See www.glutenfreediet.ca

 Article printed from Allergic Living: http://allergicliving.com